fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/README.md

 The datasheet is not a passive, after-the-fact document.
 Dataset creators are expected to read the questions in the _motivation_, _composition_, and _collection process_ sections **before** they start collecting data for the dataset.
-The questions in these sections have considerations that, if not taken into account before data is gathered, cannot be easily rectified later.
-Similarly, the dataset creators are expected to read the questions in the _preprocesssing/cleaning/labeling_, before they preprocessing the raw data.
+The questions in these sections have considerations that cannot be easily rectified later if not taken into account before data is gathered.
+Similarly, the dataset creators are expected to read the questions in the _preprocesssing/cleaning/labeling_ section before they preprocess the raw data.

 ## Why use a markdown file for the datasheet?

-The short explanation: using a markdown file allows us to easily compare (diff) one version of the datasheet with another version.
+The short explanation: using a markdown file allows us to compare (diff) easily one version of the datasheet with another version.

 The longer explanation: